 This elegant Sedona home is the perfect vacation rental to relax and recharge.
 With an open floor plan filled with natural light, large windows that provide panoramic views of Sedona’s famous red rocks, and a landscaped outdoor courtyard complete with a small pond and fire pit, you’ll never want to leave this calming oasis!

-This stunning Sedona Airbnb has two bedrooms, a living room with a gas fireplace, a dining area, and a kitchen outfitted with marble countertops and stainless steel appliances.
+Sedona Sweet Serenity has two bedrooms, a living room with a gas fireplace, a dining area, and a kitchen outfitted with marble countertops and stainless steel appliances.
 The cherry on top is the hot tub which is the perfect way to unwind after a day of hiking in Sedona

 This Sedona getaway also has a fantastic location.
 It is only a couple of minutes away from the city center and the Tlaquepaque Arts and Crafts Village.
 And if you’re hoping to do some hiking, it is also close to a number of different trailheads including Brewer Trail, Marg’s Draw Trail, and the Sedona Airport Loop.

 This upscale Sedona cottage is filled with thoughtful touches – dark hardwood floors, zero-entry curbless showers with instant hot water, and plush mattresses.
 With 1,400 square feet of living space including two bedrooms, a spacious living room filled with sunshine, a kitchen with high-end appliances, and a cute outdoor seating area, you’ll have everything you need and more!

 The location of this lovely cottage is wonderful as well.
 It is situated less than a mile from the Chapel of the Holy Cross and all of the great hikes nearby including Chapel Trail, Mystic Trail, and Little Horse Trail.